 When you view contemporary art do you sometimes feel like thereâ€™s something that youâ€™re missing?
-Itâ€™s probably all of the background information on the concept, the development of the idea, the process of installation, and access to the artistâ€™s brain.
+Itâ€™s probably all of the background information on the concept, the development of the idea, the process of installation, and access to the pay someone to do your assignment artistâ€™s brain.
 Here at MASS MoCA, weâ€™re dedicated to providing you with all the tools to get the most out of your viewing experience.
 If youâ€™re coming to the opening of Federico DĂazâ€™s Geometric Death Frequency 141 this Saturday, October 23, or plan on visiting the museum in the near future, here are some things you should know before you come face-to-face with the long-term installation located in the museumâ€™s entrance courtyard.

 In brief, the site-specific data sculpture is an extremely abstract and complex technological breakdown of the transformation of matter to energy and back to matter again.
 DĂaz used the principle of reverse transcription, working off of a photograph of the MASS MoCA courtyard.
 The 2D image was broken down into digital bits and pixels that were then robotically and technologically reconstructed as 3D black spheres to create a densely sculpted black wave form that while static, seems to contain a reverberating internal energy that simulates fluid movement.